By Qudrat Khan

 5. Higher education

-In terms of higher education The University of Cape Town is one that is in the top 150 world Universities, as well as being the highest-ranked African University in the world.
-The University of the Witwatersrand in Johannesburg is renowned for its research, bearing seven research institutes and ten research groups.
+In terms of higher education The University of Cape Town is one that is in the top 150 world Universities, as well as being the highest-ranked African University in the world and The University of the Witwatersrand in Johannesburg is renowned for its research, bearing seven research institutes and ten research groups.
 The calibre of Universities, along with the culture and scenery of the country makes studying in the Rainbow Nation a superb choice for any international student looking for an incredible study abroad experience.

 More information on study in South Africa.